jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 the fingering for this shape is `x13331`, or `x13341`.
-As when playing any barre chord, never try to clamp down the first finger across the whole fretboard like a vice.
-That will lead to pain.
+As when playing any barre chord, never try to clamp down the first finger across the whole fretboard like a vice, which will lead to pain.
 Instead,
 the first finger should be slightly curved, pressing down only at the tip